MWA During Covid-19

 Effective July 11, trail stewardship activities will resume with Covid-19 response plans in place.
 All volunteers will be provided with Covid-19 related safety and educational information and will be required to adhere to social distancing and safety guidelines.
 Participation will be limited to eight volunteers per project and participants will be required to sign Covid-19 liability waivers.
 For more information, contact Stewardship Director Matt Bowser at firstname.lastname@example.org.

 All in-person MWA events have been canceled through July 5.
+After this date, in-person events can be held as long as physical distancing can be maintained.
 Please keep an eye on your email inbox for invitations to events we’re now holding online, including our Spring into Summer get-togethers.

 Staff and offices